 Yup.
 Chocolate gets the green light.
 “Just make sure you opt for the 70% dark chocolate, or ones made with organic raw cacao,” Vitti advises.
 “It’s fairly high in magnesium, with 176 milligrams in a 100-gram serving, which is around half of your daily recommended intake.”

 “Avocados are high in potassium, and this is important for muscle relaxation and proper fluid elimination,” says Dunston.
 She prefers avocados over bananas, which are also high in potassium because they’re lower in carbs.
 And if you needed an excuse to eat a ton of avocado toast, here it is: “You need a total of 4700 mg of potassium daily, so don’t worry, you can eat it liberally.”

 “While this Korean food has a very strong and pungent smell, due to being fermented, it is great for reducing bloating,” says Harju.
 Packed with probiotics, kimchi will ensure your body is producing plenty of gut bacteria, which will result in a very healthy gut.”

 Another mineral you want to pay attention to in order to reduce bloating is calcium.
 “Broccoli contains 70 milligrams in one serving,” Dunston says.
 “Have that broccoli with some salmon, which is high in vitamin D, to increase its absorption.
 Vitamin D has also been shown to improve mood around the menstrual time so this is an added benefit,” she notes.

 Nuts and Seeds

 “Nuts and seeds contain high amounts of healthy minerals or electrolytes, as well as healthy fats,” Dunston explains.
-“The minerals will help decrease bloating and the healthy fats help to balance out your hormones.”
+“The minerals will help decrease bloating and healthy fats help to balance out your hormones.”